dbosk/introtools/modules/git/git_commits/README.md

 A recording of the presentation can be found [here](https://www.youtube.com/watch?v=YSXv6-aXWkk)

+A recording of the exercise-video can be found [here](https://youtu.be/-xt_bEMTssU)

-The recording has then been added to a module on Feedbackfruits where the questions found [here](feedbackfruits_questions.md)
+The recording has then been added to a module on Feedbackfruits where the questions are found [here](feedbackfruits_questions.md)